-Recommendations Regarding Federal Marine and Coastal Research and Education --
+NAML Concerns with Respect to Federal Marine and Coastal Research and Education

-NAML believes that research and education programs at the major federal science agencies with marine portfolios - including the National Science Foundation (NSF), the National Oceanic and Atmospheric Administration (NOAA), and the National Aeronautics and Space Administration (NASA) - should be viewed as priority investments in the future health and well-being of the Nation.
+NAML believes that research and education programs at the major federal science agencies with marine portfolios - including the National Science Foundation (NSF), the National Oceanic and Atmospheric Administration (NOAA), the National Aeronautics and Space Administration (NASA), the Environmental Protection Agency (EPA), the Department of Interior (DOI), the National Institutes of Health (NIH); and the Department of Energy (DOE) - should be viewed as priority investments in the future health and well being of the Nation.
 While much attention has been justifiably focused on the need for our Nation to continue its support of premier basic research programs, it is equally important to maintain strong support for mission-oriented ocean, coastal, and Great Lakes research, observing, and monitoring programs.
 Programs that enhance agency internal research capabilities and support the extramural community in competitive, merit-based research provide highly cost-effective returns on investment and distribute economic and societal benefits over a broad array of communities.

 National Science Foundation - NSF funds vital basic research that enhances the public understanding of the Nation's oceans, coasts, and Great Lakes.
 NSF also supports science, engineering and education to inform the societal actions needed for environmental and economic sustainability and sustainable human well-being.
 A sustainable world is one in which human needs are met equitably and without sacrificing the ability of future generations to meet their needs.
 Meeting this challenge requires a substantial increase in our understanding of the integrated system of society, the natural world, and the alterations humans bring to Earth.
 NSF's Science, Engineering, and Education for Sustainability (SEES) initiative (including efforts such as the Coastal SEES initiative, ocean acidification, dimensions of biodiversity, sustainable energy pathways, water sustainability and climate, etc.) is an example of how this vital need is being met.
 Research in this area as well as in other ocean and coastal areas is supported via a highly competitive, merit-based process through a variety of modes of support at NAML labs involving individual investigators, small interdisciplinary teams of researchers, and students.
 NAML is particularly supportive of the creation of new research networks that connect NAML labs and other entities in ways that would further enhance other ecosystem networks supported by NSF.
-NAML believes that research infrastructure support is important and needed to move the research enterprise forward and therefore we continue to support the longstanding modest program that provides competitive support via the Field Stations and Marine Laboratories (FSML) program.
-On the broader issue of national infrastructure support, NAML is concerned, however, that in an era of particularly scarce resources, an appropriate balance must be achieved that protects as much as possible that part of the portfolio that supports the actual conduct of research and training so that it does not become overshadowed by larger scale infrastructure efforts.
+NAML believes that research infrastructure support is important and needed to move the research enterprise forward.
+NAML is concerned, however, that in an era of particularly scarce resources, an appropriate balance must be achieved that protects as much as possible the actual conduct of research and the education and training process that is an inherent part of the research process.